 Former students on the programme have progressed onto a wide range of courses such as zoology, marine biology, biochemistry, dietetics, physics etc. at a broad range of universities in the UK.

-Please note: you will need GCSE Maths grade C and GCSE English at C as a minimum (or new grading 9-4) before applying for this course.
+Please note: you will need GCSE Maths and GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this course.

 Acceptance onto the Access programme is conditional on you: